Last updated: May 19, 2020

 - When you make an appointment, ask whether masks or face coverings will be provided for you and your child, or if you need to use your own.
-Masks or face coverings are recommended for anyone over age 2 when going out in public.
+Masks or face coverings are recommended for anyone over age 2 and required for anyone 11 years and older when going out in public.

 - If your child’s provider is not currently seeing children for well visits and/or vaccinations, ask about alternative plans to get your child immunized.

 - Well-child check-ups are as important as ever.